-PACE OF PLAY POLICY & LOCAL RULE
+PACE OF PLAY POLICY AND

 1. Each group will be responsible to write in the time they start (first shot hit off the 1st tee), and the time they finish (last putt holed on the 18th hole played).